 skbio.stats.ordination.pcoa#

-skbio.stats.ordination.pcoa(distance_matrix, method='eigh', number_of_dimensions=0, inplace=False)[source]#
+skbio.stats.ordination.pcoa(distance_matrix, method='eigh', number_of_dimensions=0, inplace=False, seed=None, warn_neg_eigval=0.01)[source]#

-Perform Principal Coordinate Analysis.
+Perform Principal Coordinate Analysis (PCoA).

-Principal Coordinate Analysis (PCoA) is a method similar to Principal Components Analysis (PCA) with the difference that PCoA operates on distance matrices, typically with non-euclidian and thus ecologically meaningful distances like UniFrac in microbiome research.
+PCoA is an ordination method similar to Principal Components Analysis (PCA), with the difference that it operates on distance matrices, calculated using meaningful and typically non-Euclidian methods.

 Parameters: